JJSlabbert/iTilt-digital-hydrometer/README.md

 You will need an iSpindel / iTilt hardware and Cayenne credentials.
 You need to be skilled in using the Arduino IDE or Loading bin file firmware on an ESP8266.
 I will not be Liable if you mess up your EPROM or damage anything.

+# BUILD YOUR HARDWARE

+To Do: Eagle File PCB

 # LIBRARY REQUIREMENTS
 -WiFimanager (Install the latest from Github https://github.com/tzapu/WiFiManager).
 The arduino library 2.0.3-alpha is out dated and does not support firmware updates.